Stirling

 Stirling Castle

-The views from the castle battlements over the Forth valley and toward the Wallace Monument are worth the admission on their own.
+The battlements have views over the Forth valley toward the Wallace Monument that justify the admission independently of everything inside.

 The National Wallace Monument

-The tower on Abbey Craig hill, about 2 kilometres northeast of the castle, was completed in 1869 and houses a collection of Scottish historical material including the two-handed Wallace Sword (authenticity disputed but impressive regardless).
-The 246 steps to the viewing gallery are steep.
-The view from the top, looking back at the castle rock and over the Forth valley, is the best elevated perspective in the area.
+The tower on Abbey Craig hill, 2 kilometres northeast of the castle, was completed in 1869 and contains Scottish historical material including the two-handed Wallace Sword (authenticity disputed by most historians, impressive regardless).
+246 steps to the viewing gallery, steep.
+The view back toward the castle and over the Forth valley is the best elevated perspective in the area.
+Entry around GBP 12.

 The Battle of Bannockburn Visitor Centre